mcmilk/7-Zip-zstd/DOC/readme.txt

   for dynamic linking to the run-time library (msvcrt.dll).
   The default makefile option is static linking to the run-time library.

+To compile all 7-Zip files for x64 with Visual Studio 2022, use the following command sequence:

+  cd SRC\CPP\7zip
+  %comspec% /k "C:\Program Files\VS2022\VC\Auxiliary\Build\vcvars64.bat"
+  nmake

+You can use another "vcvars*.bat" files from "VS2022\VC\Auxiliary\Build" directory to compile for other platforms: vcvars64.bat vcvarsamd64_arm64.bat vcvarsamd64_x86.bat

+Also you can compile single binary from directory with related project.
+For example, to compile 7za.exe, use the following command sequence: cd SRC\CPP\7zip\Bundles\Alone\
+  nmake

 Compiling 7-Zip for Unix/Linux